0jaehunny0/0jaehunny0.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Pleased to announce that two papers, where I’m the second author on one and third author on the other, have been accepted at IEEE TII and UIST. 📄📄
+Two papers I co-authored as the second and third author were accepted by IEEE TII and UIST. 📄📄